erobwen/reactive-flow/README.md

 ![Logotype](/src/document/flow.PNG?raw=true "Flow Logotype")

+* Composite component model.
+    * Allows you to build a user interface as a composite of components.
+Each component builds reactivley into a composite of other components or primitive components.

 * Minimal update dom rendering
     * Only render changes to the DOM (equivalent functionality to React).
     * Minimal component tree updated guaranteed, this means.